kore/Torii/README.rst

 To set the application to development mode create a file ``build.properties.local`` containing ``commons.env = development`` in the project root (just beside the ``build.properties`` file).
-You can set other local build envrionment variables there, too.
+You can set other local build environment variables there, too.

+To run the tests for Torii just execute ``ant`` in the project root (where the ``build.xml`` file resides).
+The first run may take a while, but subsequent runs will be a lot faster.

 ..